klandrith/NES_IO_1.5/README.md

 -- The Rev 1.5 add the audio module, and there is now a NO CUT version where a miniDIN 9pin and a miniDIN 4pin replace the SNES/GC Multiout.
 --
--- You need to send to fab the blank audio module PCB for all versions, and the miniDIN 4 spacer IN 1MM THICK for the NOCUT.
---
--- YOU'LL NEED TO REMOVE THE 3 RESISTORS ON THE RGB LINES OF THE NESRGB BOARD IF YOU ARE USING THE NOCUT BOARD --
+-- YOU'LL NEED TO REMOVE THE 3 RESISTORS ON THE RGB LINES OF THE NESRGB BOARD IF YOU ARE USING THE NOCUT BOARDS --